 ABOUT

-Mariana Corichi Gómez is a conductor and vocalist from Mexico City.
-Current Rita E. Hauser Conducting Fellow at the Curtis Institute of Music, Mariana studies under Yannick Nézet-Séguin.
+Mariana Corichi Gómez is a conductor and vocalist from Mexico City and Morelia.
+Current Rita E. Hauser Conducting Fellow at the Curtis Institute of Music, Mariana studies under Yannick Nézet-Séguin and is the first to complete a three-year fellowship in operatic and symphonic conducting.
 A bicultural artist, Mariana seeks to celebrate her musical traditions and identities through her work on the podium.
-The first Latina in the Curtis Conducting Program, Mariana will make her Kimmel Center Debut conducting the Curtis Symphony Orchestra in concert, where she will share the stage with Yannick and Yuja Wang.
-In the summer season, Mariana will guest conduct at Mannes Opera and serve as Resident Artist Assistant Conductor at the Glimmerglass Festival.
+A candidate in the 4th Edition of La Maestra International Competition, Mariana will conduct the Paris Mozart Orchestra in February, 2026.
+In the 25/26 season, Mariana is enjoying working with the Contemporaneous Ensemble, Guggenheim Works & Process, National Symphony Orchestra, and the Spoleto Festival Orchestra.

-At Curtis, Mariana will be the first conductor to complete a three-year fellowship in operatic and symphonic conducting, working closely with Curtis Opera Theater faculty and singers.
-Recently, Mariana music directed the world premiere of one-act opera Rhiannon’s Condemnation and assistant conducted Le Nozze di Figaro.
-Previously, she served as Assistant Conductor to the Maryland Opera Studio, where she conducted works by Puccini, Britten, Mozart, Mazzoli, and Catán.
+As an opera conductor, Mariana has conducted workshops and performances of new opera, most recently collaborating with Beth Morrison Projects and Curtis Opera Theater.
+In 2025, Mariana music directed the world premiere of one-act opera Rhiannon’s Condemnation in Philadelphia.
+Previously, she served as Assistant Conductor to the Maryland Opera Studio, where she made her pit debut in a performance of Florencia en el Amazonas and further conducted works by Puccini, Britten, Mozart, and Mazzoli.

 Equally comfortable conducting orchestras and choirs, Mariana served as the Associate Director of Choirs at Princeton University.
 In this role, she co-directed the Princeton University Glee Club along with its new ensemble, Alegría, a choir dedicated to Latin American & Latino repertoire.
 As Associate Director, Mariana conducted orchestral ensembles of the collegiate and professional level, including a performance with NYC artist-led collective, Decoda.